Kitchen Islands With Seating – Advice, Ideas & Inspiration

 How Wide Should A Kitchen Island With Seating Be?

-Quick guide to Kitchen Island widths for number of seats:
+Kitchen island size needed for the number of seats:

 Kitchen Island or Peninsula – A Complete Design Guide